bcgov/GDX-Analytics-microservice/s3_to_redshift/README.md

 ## `s3_to_redshift.py`

 The S3 to Redshift microservice is invoked through pipenv and requires a `json` configuration file passed as a second command line argument to run.
 File processing is sequenced in the order of the last modified date of the files found for processing in S3.

+Empty files will be treated as bad files and processing will stop if script hits any empty file, which can be any of these 3 cases:
+* File is zero byte size.
+* File has no data in it, no rows, no headers but not zero byte in size.
+* File has header row but no data rows.

 The configuration file format is described in more detail below.
 Usage is like:

 ```
 pipenv run python s3_to_redshift.py config.d/configfile.json
 ```
 ## `asset_data_to_redshift.py`

 The Asset Data to Redshift microservice is invoked through pipenv and requires a `json` configuration file passed as a second command line argument to run.
 The configuration file format is described in more detail below.
 The approach to loading the data from s3 to redshift is the same as in s3_to_redshift, but the access log files require additional processing.
+By default if truncate is set to `false`, script will run multiple files at a time.
+Empty files are treated as bad by default and processing will stop if script hits any empty file.
 Usage is like:

 ```
 pipenv run python asset_data_to_redshift.py config.d/configfile.json